Your selection "EU/EEA/Swiss | researcher | stay for longer than 3 months" resulted in the following information:

 This registration is required in addition to the registration with the registration office.

-Visiting researchers from EU/EEA countries or Switzerland who have valid national health insurance in their home country can obtain a European Health Insurance Card (EHIC) from their health insurance provider in their country of origin upon application.
+Visiting researchers from EU/EEA countries or Switzerland who have valid national health insurance in their home country can obtain an European Health Insurance Card (EHIC) from their health insurance provider in their country of origin upon application.
 With this card they will have access to all medically necessary public health services in Austria (at the same conditions and the same costs).
 However, visits to doctors that are not due to acute complaints (e.g. medical check-ups) are not covered.
-We therefore recommend that you additionally take out travel health insurance (also if you wish to have repatriation costs covered).
+We therefore recommend that you additionally take out a travel health insurance (also if you wish to have repatriation costs covered).
 If, for example, medical check-ups are also to be covered, you will have to fill in the S1 form and you will also have to register your main residence in Austria.
-For further information please contact the relevant health insurance provider (Gebietskrankenkasse).
+For further information please contact the national health insurance provider (Österreichische Gesundheitskasse).

 If these insurance options are not applicable, it is also possible to take out private health insurance for your stay in Austria.
 The insurance must provide comprehensive health insurance cover and be liable to pay for medical treatment in Austria.
 At www.feelsafe.at or www.care-concept.at, for example, you can find insurance products that you may use in this case.